-Emulators are often applied to perform manual and automated testing.
-They help to create the necessary testing conditions, provide the essential tool-set, and are mostly provided by the vendors.
-Their involvement is important in m-commerce, game and other fields of rapid development.
-There three main types of emulators:
+Emulators are often used when performing manual and automated testing.
+They help to create the required testing conditions and provide the necessary tool kit.
+Emulators are mostly produced by device manufacturers.
+They are particularly important when testing solutions from mobile commerce, game, and other fields of rapid development.
+There are three main types of emulators:

 It is important not to confuse the notions of emulation and simulation.

 To emulate is to imitate the system’s behavior in order to achieve a certain goal.
 All main properties and operating principles of the system are maintained.
 The inner mechanism of an emulator repeats the internal structure of the target device.

 To simulate means to model the structure of a certain mechanism in order to imitate its functioning.
 It is a purely virtual reproduction of the program’s work.
 Unlike emulators, simulators do not reproduce the system’s hardware.

 Using emulators for testing has many benefits but also some drawbacks that should be taken into account to get the optimal QA results.

 First, let’s check the advantages you will get when testing on emulators:

 - They simulate the application running and reveal unexpected behavior

 - Emulators have a reasonable price and are often free to use

 - They have simple settings